qemacs/qemacs/qe-manual.md

 C-q still inserts characters in overwrite mode as a convenient way to insert characters when necessary.

-### `query-replace(string FROM-STRING, string TO-STRING,
-               int DELIMITED=argval, int START=point, int END=end)`
+### `query-replace(string FROM-STRING, string TO-STRING, int DELIMITED=argval, int START=point, int END=end)`

 Replace some occurrences of FROM-STRING with TO-STRING.
 As each match is found, the user must type a character saying what to do with it.
 For directions, type '?' at that time.

+FROM-STRING is analyzed for search flag names with determine how matches are found.
+Supported flags are [UniHex], [Hex], [Folding], [Exact], [Regex] and [Word].

-Matching is independent of case if `case-fold-search` is non-zero and FROM-STRING has no uppercase letters.
-Replacement transfers the case pattern of the old text to the new text, if `case-replace` and `case-fold-search` are non-zero and FROM-STRING has no uppercase letters.
-(Transferring the case pattern means that if the old text matched is all caps, or capitalized, then its replacement is upcased or capitalized.)
+If case matching is either Folding or Smart, replacement transfers the case pattern of the old text to the new text.
+For example if the old text matched is all caps, or capitalized, then its replacement is upcased or capitalized.

 Third arg DELIMITED (prefix arg if interactive), if non-zero, means replace only matches surrounded by word boundaries.